MicrosoftDocs/dynamics365smb-docs/business-central/finance-dimensions.md

 Global and shortcut dimensions can be used as a filter anywhere in [!INCLUDE[d365fin](includes/d365fin_md.md)], including on reports, batch jobs, and analysis views.
 Global and shortcut dimensions are always available to be inserted directly without first opening the **Dimensions** page.
 On journal and document lines, you can select global and shortcut dimensions in a field on the line.
 You can set up two global dimensions and eight shortcut dimensions.
 Choose the dimensions that you use most frequently.

 > [!Important]
 > Changing a global or shortcut dimension requires that all entries posted with the dimension are updated.
-You can perform this task with the **Change Global Dimensions** function, but it can be time-consuming and may affect performance.
-Therefore, choose your global and shortcut dimensions carefully so that you do not have to change them later.
+You can perform this task with the **Change Global Dimensions** function, but it can be time-consuming and may affect performance and tables may be locked during the update.
+Therefore, choose your global and shortcut dimensions carefully so that you do not have to change them later. <br /><br />
+> For more information, see [To change global dimensions](finance-dimensions.md#to-change-global-dimensions).

 > [!Note]
 > When you add or change a global or shortcut dimension, you are automatically signed out and back in so that the new value is prepared for use all over the application.